 Simple Ways to Add Turmeric to Your Dog's Diet

 I add turmeric to the bone broth I make for my dogs.
 10 minutes before the bone broth is finished, I add 2 or 3 tablespoons of turmeric to the broth and then let cool.
-I use the bone broth in my veggie mixture, which also includes a joint supplement and digestive supplement; 2 tablespoons of my veggie mix are added to our dogs daily meals.
+I use the bone broth in my veggie mixture, which also includes a joint supplement and digestive supplement; 1 tablespoon of fermented vegetables are added to our dogs' daily meals.

 A Final Note on Turmeric for Dogs